Impact measurement: a shared challenge with producers or an imposed standard?

 We observed that with soil degradation in an insecure environment, we needed to review our approach to financing.
 We therefore introduced the digitalization of financial services into our strategy.
 We also introduced education on crop choice to be implemented by small producers.
 This is why, today, we no longer finance certain crops, but we have placed much more emphasis on crops that protect the environment, that bring greater added value to the local economy, to food security, carried out by young people and women in particular.. " said the speaker.

-Concerned about social impacts, the CIF has equipped itself with tools: according to an independent survey conducted in 2024, 87 % of beneficiaries observed an improvement in their living conditions, 95 % saw their production increase, and 58 % of women invested more.
-However, Mathieu Soglonou recognizes that pressure on interest rates remains high and that co-construction with members is essential.
+Concerned with social impact, CIF has equipped itself with tools: according to an independent survey conducted in 2024, 87% of beneficiaries saw an improvement in their living conditions, 95% saw their production increase, and 58% of women invested more.
+However, Mathieu Soglonou acknowledges that pressure on interest rates remains high and that co-construction with members is essential.
 For CIF-AO, impact measurement is not limited to financial indicators.
 It includes job creation, contribution to the local economy, and tax payments.
 The challenge is to demonstrate that investments truly benefit rural communities and support sustainable development.

 Standards, tools, dialogue: what can impact measurement do?